cliffordlau/cas-data-vis-wp/03_how_to_choose.md

 ## Contents:

-1. Questions to Help Determine the Best Type of Visualization to Use
+###1.
+Questions to Help Determine the Best Type of Visualization to Use

-2. General Types of Visualization – Description and/or Example and Key Uses
+###2.
+General Types of Visualization – Description and/or Example and Key Uses

-a.
+*a.
 Text

-b.
+*b.
 Table and Heatmap

-c.
+*c.
 Graph

-3. Types of Graphs – Description and/or Example and Key Uses
+###3.
+Types of Graphs – Description and/or Example and Key Uses

 a.
 Line
 b.
 Slopegraph